andreas-arkulpa/expo-workshop-01-2020/01-setup/Readme.md

 ### initialize a new Expo Project

-- create a new repo on GitHub
+- create a new repo called `react-native-image-picker` on GitHub
-- clone the repo
+- clone the repo and `cd react-native-image-picker`
 - `expo init .` (select the <b>blank</b> template)
 - `npm start`